warestack/platform/backend/node-js-express/node-js-express-mongoose/README.md

-# Node Express - Mongoose with Javascript Seed
+# Node Express - Mongoose with Javascript Blueprint

-This seed helps you kickstart your Node.js projects using Express.js and **Javascript** with integrated MongoDB support through Mongoose.
+This blueprint helps you kickstart your Node.js projects using Express.js and **Javascript** with integrated MongoDB support through Mongoose.
 Additionally, it includes a `healthz` endpoint, essential for automated deployments on Warestack.

 ## Getting Started